charshy/examples/apps/bookinfo/README.md

 ## Overview

-The bookinfo sample is a simple application that implements a web page that displays information about a book, similar to a single catalog entry of an online book store.
+The bookinfo sample contains an application for a web page that displays information about a book, similar to a single catalog entry of an online book store.
 Displayed on the page is a description of the book, book details (ISBN, number of pages, and so on), and a few book reviews.
+The bookinfo sample provides an example to experiment with the following amalgam8 features:

+* Middle-tier routing: internal microservices being able to call each other, while still being independent in the logical structure for high-availability.
+* Edge service routing: an API gateway manages the incoming traffic and routes it to the internal microservices.

 The sample application is broken into four separate microservices:

 * *productpage*.
 The productpage microservice calls the *details* and *reviews* microservices to populate the page.
-It provides a good example to experiment with both mid-tier and edge service routing.
 * *details*.
 The details microservice contains book information.
 * *reviews*.
 The reviews microservice contains book reviews.
 It also calls the *ratings* microservice, to provide two levels of downstream mid-tier routing.
 * *ratings*.
 The ratings microservice contains book ranking information that accompanies a book review.